PiotrRut/todo-app-coursework/README.md

 The front end stack is React with Next.js.
 The back end is .NET based and available at [Reeceeboii/IN3046-Backend](https://github.com/Reeceeboii/IN3046-Backend) :globe_with_meridians:

-All of the components and UI elements are created internally with performance and accessibility in mind - some components, such as the generic `Dialog`, use [Radix's](https://www.radix-ui.com) primitives to base their bare root functionality off of.
+All of the components and UI elements, including typography components, inputs and more, are created internally with performance and accessibility in focus - some components, such as the generic `Dialog`, use [Radix's](https://www.radix-ui.com) primitives to base their bare root functionality off of.
+Those components are marked as such.

 ## Getting Started :horse_racing: